Navid200/xDrip/docs/Alerts/TurnLightOn.md

 ---
-title: "Enable Flashlight Alerts in xDrip"
+title: "xDrip Alerts: Turn Light On"
-description: "Learn how to activate your phone's flashlight to strobe during glucose alerts in xDrip when charging."
+description: "Learn how to configure xDrip alerts to turn on a light when glucose readings reach thresholds.
+Includes guidance, help, and documentation for alert settings."
 ---

 # Turn light on for alert